zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 #### Trialwise changes to the model posteriors

-The `ADDM.grid_search` function's `return_model_posteriors` argument returns the discretized posterior distribution for each model after each *trial/observation*.
+The `ADDM.grid_search` function's `return_trial_posteriors` argument returns the discretized posterior distribution for each model after each *trial/observation*.
 This allows us to examine how the posterior distribution changes accounting for increasing amounts of data.

 To do so, first we rangle the `trial_posteiriors` into a data frame for easier visualization.